AnmayaPanda/BatteryManagementSystem/README.md

 - Learning curves are plotted to visualize model training progress.

 ## Project Structure
-BMS_Final.ipynb : Main script to run all model training and evaluation steps. data/: Directory containing the dataset files (dst25.xlsx and fuds25.xlsx). models/: Directory containing specific model scripts (if applicable). results/: Directory to store model results and visualizations (optional).
+- BMS_Final.ipynb : Main script to run all model training and evaluation steps.
+- data/: Directory containing the dataset files (dst25.xlsx and fuds25.xlsx).